 - Activities Hot Corner

-How to install stock GNOME shell on Ubuntu
+How to install vanilla GNOME shell on Ubuntu

 - Launch a Terminal and execute the following command to install the stock GNOME session.